Cody Kessler: College career

 Kessler was redshirted for the 2011 season.

 In 2012, Kessler was a backup to Matt Barkley.
 He completed two passes for nine yards in a game against Colorado in his only action of the season.

 In 2013, Kessler competed with Max Wittek for the starting quarterback job.
 He ended up winning the job from Wittek.
 His first pass touchdown came in the season opener against Hawaii to Nelson Agholor for 19-yards on August 29, 2013.
-He was 25-for-37 for 288 yards and a touchdown in a win over Stanford to receive Pac-12 Offensive Player of the Week honors.
+He was 25-for-37 for 288 yards and a touchdown in a win over Stanford to receive Pac-12 Conference Offensive Player of the Week honors.
 Kessler led USC to a 10–4 record, finishing the year 7–2 under interim head coaches Ed Orgeron and Clay Helton.
 Kessler was 22-for-30 for 345 yards with a career-best four touchdowns in the 2013 Las Vegas Bowl rout over Fresno State, and received Most Valuable Player (MVP) honors.
 For the season he completed 236-of-361 passes for 2,968 yards, 20 touchdowns, and seven interceptions.

 In December 2013, USC hired former USC assistant and University of Washington head coach Steve Sarkisian to replace interim head coach Ed Orgeron.
 In an open competition, Kessler beat out Max Browne and Jalen Greene for the quarterback spot in 2014.
 On August 30, 2014, Kessler threw for a career-high 394 yards and accounted for four total touchdowns against Fresno State, leading to his first of three designations as Pac-12 Offensive Player of the Week.
 On October 18, Kessler accounted for seven touchdowns against Colorado, the most ever by a USC quarterback, leading to his second designation as Offensive Player of the week.
 In the final game of the regular season, he threw six touchdowns against rival Notre Dame, the most touchdowns thrown by a single quarterback against Notre Dame in the 127-year history of the program, leading one Los Angeles Times writer to label him a potential 2015 Heisman Trophy candidate.
 This achievement led to his third designation as Pac-12 Offensive Player of the Week, tying him with Marcus Mariota for the most designations for the 2014 season.
 He finished the season completing 315 of 452 passes for 3,826 yards with 39 touchdowns and five interceptions.